What Does It Mean to Be Grateful?

 Reflecting at bedtime without forcing a positive moodTelling someone in crisis they should “just be grateful”

-A good gratitude cue might be a phone timer set for five minutes beside a notebook.
+A good gratitude cue might be watering plants and naming one ordinary support before you move on.
 A poor cue is someone demanding appreciation while ignoring pain.
+One pattern we notice: gratitude works better when it feels chosen, not assigned.
 For daily structure, a daily gratitude routine can help, but it should stay flexible.

 Gratitude, Thankfulness, and Appreciation Differences